loomio/loomio-coop-handbook/product_prioritisation.md

 The product facilitator keeps product development aligned to our agreed business priorities, by

 * being the main point of contact between the groomers and the product team
-* making sure the product backlog is full of justified, designed and scoped stories that align with with our quarterly & annual plans
+* making sure the product backlog is full of justified, designed and scoped stories that align with our quarterly & annual plans
 * where needed, 'making the call' about product decisions that are holding up the team

 ### Writing Good Stories